 I’ve certainly encountered a few during my lifetime.

 Today, humility is an art that is demonstrated by only the most confident and self-assured people.
-These poised individuals, who come from all walks of life, embody this virtuous trait because they are instinctively aware of its many potent benefits, of which I have listed a few below:
+These poised individuals, who come from all walks of life, embody this virtuous trait because they’re instinctively aware of its many potent benefits, of which I have listed a few below:

-- You’ll have a likable personality that will attract the right people: People who are aware of their own strengths and don’t feel the need to blow their own horn have a graceful and attractive demeanor that draws people towards them.
+1. You’ll have a likable personality that will attract the right people: People who are aware of their own strengths and don’t feel the need to blow their own horn have a graceful and attractive demeanor that draws people towards them.
 They tend to be the best communicators because they are great listeners and they focus on making others feel special.
 They realize that their success will speak for itself and that there is no need to unduly bombard people with a litany of their accomplishments unless the situation calls for it (like a job interview).
 They prefer to cultivate meaningful connections with others instead of gloating about themselves.

-- You will be more grounded in your authentic power: Author Gary Zukav describes authentic power as “something inside you that you cannot lose and no one can take from you”.
+4. You will be more grounded in your power: Author Gary Zukav describes authentic power as “something inside you that you cannot lose and no one can take from you”.
 When we are grounded in our authentic power, we don’t feel the need to prove anything to anyone.
 We know that a feeling of success is something that should come from within.
-So even if you do become successful, based on society’s standards, you won’t allow it to go to your head and distort your view on yourself or on reality.
+Even are successful, based on society’s standards, you won’t allow it to go to your head and distort your view on yourself or on reality.
 Humility is the binding force that will keep you connected to your authentic power.

-- You’ll be more grateful and charitable: When we practice humility, we will operate from a higher vibration of abundance.
+5. You’ll have an abundance mindset: When we cultivate humility, we will operate from a higher vibration of abundance.
 In this state, we’ll find it much easier to be grateful for the things and people that we usually take for granted.
-When we feel whole and complete from within, we are liberated to use our time and energy for making a difference in our families, our communities and the world at large.
+When we feel whole and complete from within, we’re liberated to use our time and energy for making a difference in our families, our communities and the world at large.
 All the energy that would have been wasted on trying to “keep up with the Joneses” can be channeled into more constructive and satisfying pursuits.

-I’ve always believed that one of the most compelling ways to gain an instant sense of humility is by stepping into any vast expanses of natural beauty.
-Whether you choose to spend time in a quaint forest, majestic mountain range, a placid lake or a mystifying desert, you’ll realize that you are a tiny, albeit valuable, part of this awe-inspiring mosaic of our planet.
-Embrace this paradoxical truth and then step into your greatness!
+A compelling way to gain an instant sense of humility is by stepping into any vast expanses of natural beauty.
+Whether you spend time in a quaint forest, majestic mountain range, a placid lake or a mystifying desert, you’ll realize that you’re a tiny entity in this awe-inspiring planet.
+Tiny, yet so powerful!